2020-21 School Year Update

 How it works:

 History Hunters provides a workbook for each student participating in the program.
 This workbook provides an overview of Pennsylvania History, while also gives preparatory reading and activities for each of the five field trips.
-Teachers are strongly encouraged to prepare students before the on-site visits, as this immensly increases the relevance and significance of the on-site content, and makes the field trips as interactive as possible.
-The copyrighted workbook is also available online, for free.
+Teachers are strongly encouraged to prepare students before the on-site visits, as this immensely increases the relevance and significance of the on-site content, and makes the field trips as interactive as possible.
+The copyrighted workbook is also available online, for free below.

 The Field Trips

 Students participating in the full program will visit five historic sites: Stenton, Cliveden, La Salle University Art Museum, The Johnson House, and Wyck.
 The History Hunters curriculum covers a broad sweep of American history, while still focusing on the details of everyday life in the past.
 At Stenton, students learn about James Logan, William Penn, and Native American relations in early Pennsylvania, as well as exploring colonial life; at Cliveden, students learn about the Revolutionary War, the Battle of Germantown, and the paradox of slavery during this time period; at La Salle University Art Museum, students explore different mediums for portraits, as well as learn about Charles Willson Peale; at The Johnson House, students learn about the Underground Railroad and Abolitionism; and finally at Wyck, students explore overarching themes of Quakerism, sustainability, and the evolution of Germantown and Philadelphia.
 All site visits are focused on hands-on learning, and give students the opportunity to explore the past in a sensory, tactile way.

 Post Visit Activities